 Our vision for the Aloha High School Baseball program is to provide a family culture to develop and teach life skills through baseball.
-We not only want to produce successful baseball players through the teaching and training of specific fundamentals but we want to provide a vehicle by which to teach kids life lessons and develop characteristics that will allow them to be successful throughout their lives both on and off the field.
+We not only want to produce successful baseball players through the teaching and training of specific fundamentals; we want to provide a vehicle to teach life lessons and develop characteristics that will allow our players to be successful throughout their lives - both on and off the field.

-Our focus is on the individual processes of the game and not on the outcome or the numbers on the scoreboard.
-We want our kids to enjoy playing the game for the sake of the game itself and not for any ulterior motives.
-We believe that kids will get the most out of any activity if they are doing it for the pure enjoyment of the activity in and of itself.
+Our focus is on the individual processes of the game and not on the outcome, nor the numbers on the scoreboard.
+We want our players to enjoy playing the game for the sake of the game itself and not for any ulterior motives.
+We believe they will get the most out of any activity if they are doing it for pure enjoyment of the activity.

 I WILL ALWAYS TRY TO BE THE COACH I NEEDED

 As coaches, we will judge ourselves on the amount of development that takes place in our young men from the time they show up until the time they leave.

 Aloha High School is part of the Metro League division within the state of Oregon.

 Coach Jason Fritz (email)